Size-biased permutation of a finite sequence with independent and identically distributed terms: Size-biased permutation as induced order statistics

-where the $\beta_{an - ia,1}$ for $i = 0, \ldots, n-1$ are distributed as $beta(an-ia, 1)$, and they are independent of each other and the $\gamma_k$'s. \end{prop} \begin{proof} The distribution $G_u$ is computed in the same way as in Example \ref{ex:gamma1} and (\ref{eqn:xrev.g}) follows readily from Proposition \ref{lem:joint.x.u}. \end{proof} A direct comparison of the two different representations in Proposition \ref{prop:pt} and \ref{prop:newgb} creates $n$ distributional identities.
-For example, the equality $X_n[1] = X^{rev}_n[n]$ shows that the following two means of creating a product of independent random variables produce the same result in law:
+A direct comparison of the two different representations in Propositions \ref{prop:pt} and \ref{prop:newgb} creates $n$ distributional identities.
+For example, the equality $X_n[1] = X^{\mathrm{rev}}_n[n]$ shows that the following two means of creating a product of independent random variables produce the same result in law: